Bluey the Ride: Here Come the Grannies! Development

 The proposal is for the removal of an existing attraction and to replace it with a new attraction and ancillary buildings (station and maintenance buildings) within the CBeebies Land area of Alton Towers.

 Shortly afterwards, documents related to ‘Project Sunshine‘ were uploaded to the Staffordshire Moorlands Planning Portal, and have since been significantly updated in April 2025.
-The planning documents confirm that the new coaster is set to be built on the site currently occupied by Postman Pat’s Parcel Post.
+The planning documents confirmed that the new attraction would be a coaster and was set to be built on the site occupied by Postman Pat Parcel Post.

-To accommodate the new coaster, the park will completely remove the existing Postman Pat ride along with all the current buildings on the site and the new coaster’s track will mainly occupy the end of the site where the current ride’s station and queue line are located.
-The end of the site nearest to the entrance to CBeebies Land, including the current Corner Coffee terrace, will be used for queue lines and associated theming.
+To accommodate the new coaster, the park completely removed the existing Postman Pat ride along with all the existing buildings on the site and the new coaster’s track will mainly occupy the end of the site where the former ride’s station and queue line were located.
+The end of the site nearest to the entrance to CBeebies Land, including the former Corner Coffee terrace, will be used for queue lines and associated theming.

-Get Set Go Treetop Adventure also passes through the site of Postman Pat’s Parcel Post and the plans show that the aerial railway would clash with the new development.
-Get Set Go’s track does not feature on the plans, but it understood that the ride will be shortened to make space for the new coaster.
+Get Set Go Treetop Adventure also passed through the site of Postman Pat Parcel Post and would have clashed with the new development, resulting in the ride being shortened during the summer of 2025 to make space for the new coaster.

 Original Plans